stephanbracke/intermagnet-technical-manual/appendices/includes/dataformats/imagcdfformat.rst

 will have four entries (in this order): "nT"; "Degrees of arc";
 "nT"; "nT".

-Data Types Used For Variables And Attributes
+Data Types Used for Variables and Attributes
 """"""""""""""""""""""""""""""""""""""""""""

 Real Numbers